 About

-I mostly serve Caribbean Latinos on the islands and in the U.S. with editorial content and news products at the intersection of journalism, bilingual engagement, health, sustainability, climate and community development.
+I mostly serve Caribbean Latinos in the U.S. and on the islands with editorial content and news products at the intersection of journalism, bilingual engagement, health, sustainability, leadership and community development.

-Most recently, I was invited to develop and teach a trial course on Spanish Journalism and Media at The City College of New York, tailored to CUNY multicultural students with proficiency in Spanish and interest in journalism in the U.S. and the Americas.
+I was invited to develop and teach a trial course on Spanish Journalism and Media at The City College of New York, tailored to CUNY multicultural students with proficiency in Spanish and interest in journalism in the U.S. and the Americas.

 My most distinctive accomplishments are associated with my work as a bilingual multimedia reporter with The Philadelphia Inquirer, where I covered the complex transnational experiences that Latinx communities face in Philadelphia, mainland and abroad.

-In this position, created by the 2018 Lenfest Journalism Fellowship, I developed the Latinx communities beat for the newsroom, in addition to founding and managing a Spanish-language site called El Inquirer, to deliver online news, features and service journalism for Hispanic and Latinx populations in the Greater Philadelphia area.
+In this position, created by the 2018 Lenfest Journalism Fellowship, I developed the Latino communities beat for the newsroom, in addition to founding and managing a Spanish-language site called El Inquirer, to deliver online news, features and service journalism for Hispanic and Latinx populations in the Greater Philadelphia area.

-I developed the idea and concept behind the newsroom’s new Communities and Engagement Desk, together with Service Editor Megan Griffith-Greene, as a member of a working group focused on anti-racism, diversity, equity and inclusion, to transform the paper’s coverage.
+I developed the idea and concept behind the newsroom’s unique Communities and Engagement Desk, together with Service Editor Megan Griffith-Greene, as a member of a working group focused on anti-racism, diversity, equity and inclusion, to transform the paper’s coverage.

-My journalism work has been featured in Yale Climate Connections, The Philadelphia Inquirer, El Diario NY, HITN, Voice of America, City Lab Latino, The Lo-Down, Salta Pa’trás Films, Diario Libre, Radio Santa María and Listín Diario, being the last where I won a national journalism award for my work on sustainable tourism in Dominican Republic.
+My journalism work has been featured in CNN Opinion, Yale Climate Connections, The Philadelphia Inquirer, El Diario NY, HITN, Voice of America, City Lab Latino, The Lo-Down, Salta Pa’trás Films, Diario Libre, Radio Santa María and Listín Diario, being the last where I won a national journalism award for my work on sustainable tourism in Dominican Republic.

 I was granted PUCMM’s first OrgulloCOM honor in 2013 and I was honored with the 2017 CUNY Excellence in Leadership Award for my service and efforts at the Newmark J School’s Graduate Student Council and CUNY’s University Student Senate.